 Honestly I am so much up for writing about this game like eating a package of nails.
 But here you go: You can use a public server or create a private one, your own multi-play one.
 You will end up in a nordic looking landscape on an island with bears, wolfs, wild pigs and moose.
-The forest has lots of different trees and by examining you'll see that they drop branches, bark, seeds and wood to you.
+The forest has lots of different trees and by examining them you'll see that they drop branches, bark, seeds and wood to you.
 Life is Feudal is a multi-play sandbox RPG that allows you to place ready crafted buildings.
-A bit disappointing because the game calls itself a crafting game but you can't even change the shape of your house.
-The construction of anything will afford terraforming the earth for hours till everything is flat and at same level.
+A bit disappointing because the game calls itself a crafting game, but you can't even change the shape of your house.
+The construction of anything will require terraforming the earth for hours till everything is flat and at the same level.
 Doing this without cheating will take forever.
-This is the negative part of this game, just to mention it right from the start, it can be pretty monotonous.
+This is the negative part of this game, just to mention it right from the start, it can be pretty monotonous and tedious.

 The environment fits to the medieval theme and can be called ordinary.
-You can collect herbs for crafting, stone, wood, metal, fibre, clay.
+You can collect herbs for crafting, stone, wood, metal, fibre and clay.
 Clay is rather hard to find, so you might want to build nearby it.
 The survival aspect shows rather in PVP than in the PVE, because you got only a few animals that will attack you and getting rid of hunger and thirst is easy in this game.
-There are apple trees and berries around that will already help enough against starvation.
+There are apple trees and berries around that will already provide enough food against starvation.
 Fighting feels a bit stiff and clumsy in this game.

 Your building abilities depend on what you are skilling.
 Alchemy gives you the possibility to create unique recipes.
 Mining enables you to dig tunnels and even create your own caves.
-With clay and sand, wool and leather you will be able to craft some decorations and furnitures in your house.
+With clay and sand, wool and leather you will be able to craft some decorations and furniture in your house.
 With soil and a plough you can run a garden or fields and grow food and other useful plants.
-You can also add an herbalist's garden to not have to search forever for herbs.
+You can also add an herbalist's garden so that you don't have to search for herbs forever.
 There are so many herbs that sorting them and finding combinations gets a pain.
-Meanwhile they have seasonal weather in this game too but the graphics are rather old and not so nice.
+Meanwhile they have seasonal weather in this game too ,but the graphics are rather old and not really nice.
 You can build a town or just live in the woods in a little shelter.

 There are no quests, no levels, no story and no goals to fulfill.
 You can have some pets that give you food, like chickens that lay eggs, but you will need to feed them.
 The game is pretty realistic with everything, which can be a bit dry from time to time especially when you watch how much time you'll spend with any work.
 We can't help but have the impression that the developers were overburdened with the development of this game.
 It takes forever to find out how things work, although there is a tutorial and then it will annoy you how long it takes to build anything.

-Our recommendation: We would recommend it, if it wasn't that grinding, bugged and if that game wouldn't even have problems for some computers to not crash right in the beginning and run at all.
+Our recommendation: We would recommend it, if it wasn't that grinding, bugged and if people wouldn't even crash already in the beginning and if some people wouldn't even be able to run it at all.
 We can forgive a lot, but a game that got released and isn't even in early access anymore should at least run on a good computer without having to contact the support!
 Every average game gives you an installer for directx or other needed content to run it, not this one, the developers are just too lazy to add it but ask their users to ask at the support.
-Second we don‘t support it when developers sell a game twice by just changing a bit of the game mechanics and release it then with different genre but let us pay the basic game they developed for making a city builder.
+Second we don‘t support it when developers sell a game twice by just changing a bit of the game mechanics and release it then with different genre, but let us pay the basic game they developed for making a city builder too.
 Forest Village is Life is Feudal just with a few additional NPC's and their tasks.
-And the reviews about that game are of course not really much better than the ones for Life is Feudal.
+And the reviews about that game were of course not really much better than the ones for Life is Feudal.